ICESat-2 AWS cloud data access

 Log in to Earthdata and generate an s3 token

-Set up your s3 access using your credentials
+Set up your s3 file system using your credentials

 Select an s3 url and access the data

-Development is underway for data read in capabilities, which will include options for cloud data access.
+Data read in capabilities for cloud data are coming soon in icepyx (targeted Spring 2023).
 Stay tuned and we’d love for you to join us and contribute!

 Note: If you get a PermissionDenied Error when trying to read in the data, you may not be sending your request from an AWS hub in us-west2.
 We’re currently working on how to alert users if they will not be able to access ICESat-2 data in the cloud for this reason